MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 As a Teams administrator, you will create configuration profiles to manage settings and features for Teams devices in your organization.
 You can create or upload configuration profiles to include settings and features you want to enable or disable and then assign a profile to a device or groups of devices.

-Your organization could purchase Microsoft Teams Rooms that provide complete meeting experience with HD video, audio, and content sharing in conference rooms.
-You will need to prepare the deployment prerequisites by define Microsoft Teams Rooms service account in Office 365.
+Your organization could purchase Microsoft Teams Rooms that provide a complete meeting experience with HD video, audio, and content sharing in conference rooms.
+You will need to prepare the deployment prerequisites by defining Microsoft Teams Rooms service account in Office 365.

 #### Task 1 - Create configuration profiles

 During the planning phase of Teams Phones devices in your organization, you want to evaluate settings that can be applied to Teams devices by using configuration profiles in Teams admin center.
-You will create configuration profile for Teams device and analyze settings that will include in the configuration profile.
+You will create a configuration profile for Teams device and analyze settings that will include in the configuration profile.
 Once devices are deployed into your organization, you will be ready to apply configuration profiles to those devices.

 1. Connect to the **Client 1 VM** and browse to Teams admin center (https://admin.teams.microsoft.com) as the Teams device administrator - **Patti Fernandez**  (PattiF@&lt;YourTenant&gt;.onmicrosoft.com).